Treatment of teeth under anaesthesia

-- A patient who decides to undergo a procedure under general anesthesia first consults a dentist who will perform the procedure, then consults an anesthesiologist who provides information on general anesthesia.
-The anesthesiologist will answer all your disturbing questions, explain in detail the course of the entire procedure, and refer you to the examinations necessary to carry out such a procedure.
+- A patient deciding to undergo surgery under general anaesthesia first has a consultation with the dentist who will perform the procedure, then consults with the anaesthetist who provides information on general anaesthesia.
+The anaesthetist will answer all your worrying questions, explain the whole procedure in detail, refer you to the tests necessary for such a procedure.
+Such a consultation must take place at least one week before surgery so that the patient has time to carry out the recommended tests.

-- During the procedure, when the patient is asleep, the anesthesiologist, using special equipment, monitors the functioning of important vital functions, i.e. breathing and heart rate, while the dentist performs the procedure.
+- During the procedure, when the patient is asleep, the anaesthetist monitors the vital functions with the aid of special apparatus i.e. breathing and heart rate, while the dentist performs the procedure.

-On the day of the dental procedure under general anesthesia, please remember:
+On the day of dental surgery under general anaesthesia, please remember the following recommendations:

 - You must not eat anything for 6 hours and drink liquids 2 hours before anesthesia